-This seems obvious but it is seen all too often at the beginning of a season or in a training camp.
-Some people turn up very fit and set a fast pace in training and the others suffer for it the next day.
+This seems obvious, but it is seen all too often at the beginning of a season or in a training camp.
+Some people turn up very fit and set a fast pace in training, and the others suffer from it the next day.
 But instead of waiting for the stiffness to go, they try to go on training as hard as the day before.
-The result is that running is awkward, movements are not coordinated and injuries are more likely.
+The result is that running is awkward, movements are not coordinated, and injuries are more likely.

 Introduce new activities gradually

-Ideally, one would never introduce anything new at all, but there is a first time for everything and there are bound to be changes of emphasis e.g. the switch from indoor to outdoor training or from grass to a synthetic surface.
+Ideally, one would never introduce anything new at all, but there is a first time for everything, and there are bound to be changes of emphasis, e.g. the switch from indoor to outdoor training or from grass to a synthetic surface.
 The solution is to start switching well before it is necessary.
-In switching from cross country running to the synthetic track, for example, one might include a bit of running on the track whenever the opportunity arises, even if it is only three or four laps and a few strides.
-The first track session of the year would only be half a normal session and it would be done mostly in trainers.
-The following week one might do most of one session on the track but only part of it in spikes, and for the next two weeks one increases the proportion done in spikes.
+In changing from cross-country running to the synthetic track, for example, one might include a bit of running on the track whenever the opportunity arises, even if it is only three or four laps and a few strides.
+The first track session of the year would only be half a typical session, and it would be done mostly in trainers.
+The following week one might do most of one session on the track but only part of it in spikes, and for the next two weeks, one increases the proportion done in spikes.
 After a month, we might be running three times a week on the track, with other sessions being done mostly on grass.

 Warming up and cooling down

-The warm up procedure helps in several other ways, too, both physically in diverting the blood flow from non-essential areas to working muscles, and mentally, in focusing the athlete on the approaching event.
-I would recommend at least 15 minutes and up to 30 minutes warm up before hard training starts.
-In ball games this can often be done with a ball, carrying out various skill routines, but in all cases it should start with 5 to 10 minutes of gentle movement, gradually increasing in pace, followed by 5 to 10 minutes of stretching, still in warm clothing.
+The warm-up procedure helps in several other ways, too, both physically in diverting the blood flow from non-essential areas to working muscles, and mentally, in focusing the athlete on the forthcoming event.
+I would recommend at least 15 minutes and up to 30 minutes of warm-up before hard training starts.
+In ball games this can often be done with a ball, carrying out various skill routines.
+Still, in all cases, it should start with 5 to 10 minutes of gentle movement, gradually increasing in pace, followed by 5 to 10 minutes of stretching, still in warm clothing.
 After that, change to fast strides and eventually to short sprints, then stay warm and loose until the start.
-A sprinter might well take 45 minutes to warm up for a 10 second burst of energy.
-During the cool down period, which should last for 10 to 15 minutes after a competition or a hard training session, the body temperature returns to normal and the fatigue products are flushed out of the muscles, which reduce the chances of stiffness the next day.
+A sprinter might well take 45 minutes to warm up for a 10-second burst of energy.
+During the cool-down period, which should last for 10 to 15 minutes after a competition or a hard training session, the body temperature returns to normal, and the fatigue products are flushed out of the muscles, which reduces the chances of stiffness the next day.

 Check the course beforehand